nicoeg/dummy-http-server/README.md

 ## TODO:

 - Point output of response to file
-- Match on body, query and headers
+- Match on body, query, and headers
 - Wildcards when matching
 - Tests ofc...
 - Listen for config file changes instead of loading on each request